Interstitial cystitis: Introduction

 Interstitial cystitis: Treatments

 There is no cure for interstitial cystitis, and no treatments have proven consistently effective for all people with the disease.
 A good treatment plan involves a multifaceted approach that focuses on the specific treatments that give the individual the most effective relief of symptoms.
-This may require a combination of medications, dietary and lifestyle changes, therapeutic ...more treatments »
+This may require a combination of medications, dietary and lifestyle changes, therapeutic treatments, and ...more treatments »

 Interstitial cystitis: Misdiagnosis